ssmirr/appdev-chapters/handling-exceptions.md

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/02-exception-message?lite=true"></iframe>

-Most commonly, the method we use on the exception `.message`, and we log it somehow.
+Most commonly, the method we use on the exception is `.message`, which returns a string that we print or log somehow.

 ## Further reading